 - After you sign up for a volunteer location and role, you will receive an email with training registration instructions.

 - All volunteers will complete the IRS Volunteer Standards of Conduct Exam on-line and will be given instructions for doing so.
 Preparers Reviewers, and Client Coordinators will also take the IRS Intake & Interview training and Exam.
 Additionally Preparers and Reviewers will also take the IRS tax law certification exam.
 The exam will be included as part of the Wrap Up Class for new volunteers.
 Experienced volunteers who have certified beyond basic in the past can also take the exam online at any time.
 All volunteers should plan to certify by January 31st, and no later than their first date of volunteering.

-- The IRS offers CE credits to enrolled agents and registered return preparers who volunteer for a minimum of 10 hours as a reviewer or trainer.
-For CPAs, we have confirmed that Virginia will accept the IRS CE credits in theory.
-Review the
+- The IRS offers IRS CE credits to enrolled agents and registered return preparers who volunteer for a minimum of 10 hours as a reviewer or trainer.

 - The Wrap Up class has time set aside to take the exam.
 A proctor will be available to answer questions and to help you navigate the software used to take the test.
 This process takes between 1 and 4 hours, depending on the volunteer.
 If you do not complete the test in class you may complete it at home or attend another class.
 You will need to score 80% or higher on a particular test to be certified at that level.
 When you pass, you will print your Volunteer Agreement with your completed certification score.

 - We require first year volunteers to take the test in the IRS Certification Class.
 You will have two chances to pass your test, so be sure to take your time and answer questions carefully.
 The Certification Test takes between 1 and 4 hours, depending on the volunteer.
 You can take the test in one sitting, or save your answers and come back at a later time.